Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * The app should be 'standalone' and available for instant, easy adoption by any Irish school.

+* Authentication should be required for CRUD interactions.

+* Users should be instructed to select their user 'role' at registration.

 * The application should use existing, 'real-world' ID numbers to ensure passports are genuine and to future-proof later versions of the app.

 * Relevant sections of the app should reflect the design and layout of traditional style passports, and similar education based software to provide users with a sense of familiarity and confidence.